shizunge/endlessh-go/README.md

   -prometheus_port string
         The port for prometheus (default "2112") -stderrthreshold value
-        logs at or above this threshold go to stderr (default 2) -v value
+        Logs at or above this threshold go to stderr (default 2) -v value
-        log level for V logs
+        Log level for V logs
   -vmodule value
-        comma-separated list of pattern=N settings for file-filtered logging
+        Comma-separated list of pattern=N settings for file-filtered logging
 ```

+### Configuration File

+Alternatively, you can define a yaml configuration file to configure Endlessh-go.
+By default, no configuration file is defined.

+If you wish to define a configuration file, you can use the ``-config_file /path/to/config_file.yml`` command.
+This will overwrite the default values.

+You will find an exemple of a configuration file in the [exemple section](exemple/config_file/endlessh-go.yml)

+**Please note that if both a configuration file and CLI arguments define the same options, the CLI arguments will take precedence and overwrite the configuration file.**

 ## Metrics